 The North Central Region Council of Mayors is an organization of twenty muncipalities in west Cook County.
 The member communities of the North Central Region Council of Mayors include: Bellwood, Berkeley, Broadview, Elmwood Park, Forest Park, Franklin Park, Harwood Heights, Hillside, Maywood, Melrose Park, Northlake, Norridge, North Riverside, Oak Park, River Forest, River Grove, Rosemont, Schiller Park, Stone Park, and Westchester.

 Each of the subregional councils appoints two mayors to serve on the regional Council of Mayors policy board called the Council of Mayors Executive Committee.
-The Central Council’s mayoral representatives are President William Rodeghier, Village of Western Springs, and President Jim Discipio, Village of LaGrange Park.
+The Central Council’s mayoral representatives are President Alice Gallagher, Village of Western Springs, and President Jim Discipio, Village of LaGrange Park.
 The North Central Council’s mayoral represenatives are Mayor Jeffrey Sherwin, City of Northlake and Mayor Joseph Tamburino, Village of Hillside.

 The WCMC Transportation Committee will serve as the Council’s acting body.
 The Transportation Committee is comprised of all communities in both Councils of Mayors.
-Patrick R. Higgins, Village Administrator of Western Springs, serves as the Transportation Committee Chairman.
-Mayor Sherwin serves as Vice-Chairman.
+Alice Gallagher, Village President of Western Springs, serves as the Transportation Committee Co-Chair with Mayor Sherwin of Northlake as Co-Chair as well.

 Surface Transportation Program (STP)